Lindsay Lohan on her screen return: for me, acting is like riding a bicycle

 The day is colloquially known on social media as “Mean Girls Day” in reference to one of the film’s memorable lines.

-She is currently reported to be on location in Ireland, filming her second film for Netflix, Irish Wish.
+She is currently on location in Ireland, filming her second film for Netflix, Irish Wish.

 Lohan’s breakout role came in the 1998 film The Parent Trap in which she played estranged twin sisters Hallie Parker and Annie James.